valkey-io/valkey-doc/topics/modules-api-ref.md

 ### `ValkeyModule_AddPostNotificationJob`

-    int ValkeyModule_AddPostNotificationJob(ValkeyModuleCtx *ctx,
+    int ValkeyModule_AddPostNotificationJob(ValkeyModuleCtx *ctx,;
-                                            ValkeyModulePostNotificationJobFunc callback,
-                                            void *privdata,
-                                            void (*free_privdata)(void*));

 **Available since:** 7.2.0

 When running inside a key space notification callback, it is dangerous and highly discouraged to perform any write operation (See [`ValkeyModule_SubscribeToKeyspaceEvents`](#ValkeyModule_SubscribeToKeyspaceEvents)).
 In order to still perform write actions in this scenario, the server provides [`ValkeyModule_AddPostNotificationJob`](#ValkeyModule_AddPostNotificationJob) API.
 The API allows to register a job callback which the server will call when the following condition are promised to be fulfilled:
 1. It is safe to perform any write operation.
 2. The job will be called atomically along side the key space notification.